CoderCoded/crcd-react/README.md

 webpack bundle.
 Static views are built in production mode and the express server is started.
 Defaults to port `8080`.

+**NOTE:** Build throws an error during first run since the build dir is missing.
+Shall be fixed.

 #### Serving with nginx or other http server

 Just copy and serve `build/static/` and the client-side application is included in `index.html`.